 That’s OK if you cook Indian once a month or less.
 But if you like Indian.
 If you cook it often.
 Then garlic ginger paste from scratch is something you need to make.
 I reach for it all the time.

-Fresh is better
+Fresh garlic ginger paste is just better

 You can buy garlic ginger paste.
 I used to do just that.
 Then I tried making it fresh.
 I couldn’t believe the difference.
-There’s no way you can eat it fresh.
-It will blow your head off if you try.
+Like wow.
+That’s crazy better!

 I threw out my jar of store-bought and have never used pre-fab since.
 And I never will again.
 Seriously.
 It’s that big a difference.